EliteMasterEric/Teyvat.moe/README.md

 GenshinMap is a free open-source interactive map for [Genshin Impact](https://genshin.mihoyo.com/), powered by React, [LeafletJS](https://leafletjs.com/reference-1.7.1.html), and community contributions.

-The map includes a full, high-resolution in-game map, with options to display markers for the locations
+The map includes a full, high-resolution in-game map, with options to display markers for the locations as well as routes to assist navigation between them.
+It includes features to mark items as completed (saving the data in local storage), as well as a powerful and user-friendly editor to submit new marker collections and routes for the site.

 This project is open source.
 [Issues](https://github.com/GenshinMap/genshinmap.github.io/issues) and [pull requests](https://github.com/GenshinMap/genshinmap.github.io/pulls) are welcome and highly appreciated.